 If you take medication on a regular basis, make an appointment with your pharmacist or doctor, to determine whether you can continue taking the medication while pregnant.
 If a change of treatment is required, you may need to delay your pregnancy plans while you adapt to the new treatment.

 Start taking a folic acid supplement right away in order to reduce the risk of neural tube defect in the baby.
 Experts recommend starting to take these supplements at least three months before conception.
 Since it's impossible to know how long it will take you to conceive, the recommendation is to start taking the supplements three months before stopping your form of contraception.

-The folic acid dose is usually 0.4 mg per day, but some women may need to take a higher dose.
-Your pharmacist can assess your needs and can even prescribe the folic acid (alone or in a multivitamin).
+The folic acid dose is usually 0.4 to 1 mg per day, but some women may need to take a higher dose.
+Your pharmacist can assess your needs and can even, in certain circumstances, prescribe the folic acid (alone or in a multivitamin).

 If you drink alcohol, you should ideally stop drinking right away, rather than waiting until you know you're pregnant.
 Alcohol can be toxic during the early weeks of the embryo development.

 If you're having problems conceiving, there are certain tests to determine the time of your ovulation.
 These tests, which are available at the pharmacy, detect the presence of certain hormones in your urine and help you determine when you are most fertile.

 If you haven't already done so, start taking folic acid as soon as you find out you're pregnant.
 Continue taking it throughout your whole pregnancy.